 You can find triggers through an elimination process, strengthen your immune system through diet, dietary supplementation and exercise and you can live symptom free but only by finding and tackling your underlying cause can you be free of this condition for good.

 I know I have done all of these and seen so many other do so too, and continue to see this all the time.
 This is why the study and research we have done (and are still doing) and recorded can make such a difference.
-It is proven facts.
+It is proven facts with data to back it up.
 You do NOT have to live with Meniere's.